 This was a single platform station to the north of West Gordon, a third of the mile to the north.
 There was a stone station building, of two storeys, typical of the Berwickshire Railway.
 The platform was on the south side of the line.

 This two platform station was just to the south of the village of Greenlaw.
 The station had a passing loop on a line which was otherwise single track.

 This was a single platform station built for Marchmont House and its estate.
 The mansion was to the north west of the station, nearly a mile away.

-This was a two platform station.
+This was a two platform station around half a mile south of the village centre.
 The station was the terminus of the originally double track Dunse Branch (North British Railway) before it was extended to Ravenswood Junction, north of St Boswells, by the Berwickshire Railway in 1863.
 (Dunse is the old spelling for Duns.)